 Testicular Cancer: Treatment Choices

-There are various treatment choices for testicular cancer.
-Which may work best for you?
-It depends on a number of factors.
+There are different ways to treat testicular cancer.
+Which treatment is right for you depends on a number of factors.
 These include the type, location, and stage of your cancer.
-Factors also include your age, overall health, and what side effects you’ll find acceptable.
+Other important factors include your age, overall health, and what side effects you’ll find acceptable.

 Learning about your treatment options

 You may have questions and concerns about your treatment options.
 You may also want to know how you’ll feel and function after treatment, and if you’ll have to change your normal activities.

 Your healthcare provider is the best person to answer your questions.
 He or she can tell you what your treatment choices are, how successful they’re expected to be, and what the risks and side effects are.
 Your healthcare provider may advise a specific treatment.
 Or he or she may offer more than one, and ask you to decide which one you’d like to use.
 It can be hard to make this decision.
 It is important to take the time you need to make the best decision.